baemins/SNU_CS_M2177.004300/README.md

 <a name="Ch7"></a>
 ## 7. CPU/GPU performance comparison

 To understand why Machine Learning requires GPU, let's execute simple python code below.
-Through this process, we can check the status of setup.
+Through this process, we can check the status of your environment.

-At Jupyter Hub
+*At Jupyter Hub*

 File > New Notebook > Python 3